 A: No, the NSW DoE does not allow students to access their school server space from outside the DoE network.
-The student will be able to access their cloud account set by the DoE as part of Google apps.
+Instead, the student will be able to access their cloud account set by the DoE as part of Google apps when at home.